pau-riosa/shoppers-hub/README.md

 Here is the working sample: https://sleepy-badlands-12571.herokuapp.com/

-will try to working on mobile-app stay tune!
+will try to work on mobile app stay tune!